UC Sampdoria: From La Dominante to Sampdoria (1927–1946)

 A process of unification of the many professional football teams in Italy was started by the Fascist government.
-Particularly in 1927 multiple smaller clubs where merged into one all over the country.
-Among many other similar examples, four teams based in Rome merged and became AS Roma.
-Similarly, at the end of the 1926–27 season Sampierdarenese and Andrea Doria merged for the first time under the name La Dominante.
+Particularly in 1927, multiple smaller clubs were merged into one all over the country.
+Among many other similar examples, three of the four major teams based in Rome merged and became AS Roma, and Milan-based clubs US Milanese and Inter Milan merged for a time.
+Similarly, at the end of the 1926–27 season, Sampierdarenese and Andrea Doria merged for the first time under the name La Dominante.

 Wearing green and black striped shirts, La Dominante Genova lived a short life, having played just three championships, and was not particularly successful.
 The team was admitted to the 1927-28 Divisione Nazionale Group B, ending the season in 10th place.
 The next season was the last year of Divisione Nazionale, and Dominante finished in 10th place.
 Finally, in 1929 Dominante competed in the first-ever Serie B tournament where they finished third, just missing out on promotion.

 Dominante then absorbed the local team Corniglianese and competed in the 1930–31 Serie B under the name of Foot Ball Club Liguria.
 The team did not do well, finishing in 18th place and suffering relegation to Prima Divisione.

 Both Sampierdarenese and Andrea Doria reverted to their previous names in 1931 as separate clubs.
 In the span of just a few years Sampierdarenese then climbed up from Prima Divisione to Serie B and finally Serie A. Ending up second in the Girone D of the 1931–32 Prima Divisione, they got promoted to Serie B. After the uneventful 1932–33 Serie B season, the team proceeded to win the 1933–34 Serie B championship and were promoted into Serie A for the first time.

 On 15 July 1937 Sampierdarenese absorbed Corniglianese and Rivarolese, with the club adopting the name Associazione Calcio Liguria.
 This saw them reach fifth place in Serie A in 1939.
 In the early 1940s, the club was relegated but bounced straight back up as Serie B champions in 1941.